pingcap/blog/2016-11-09-Deep-Dive-into-TiKV.md

 1. For a system that is similar to Percolator, there needs to be a globally unique time service, which is called Timestamp Oracle (TSO), to allocate a monotonic increasing timestamp.
 The functions of TSO are provided in PD in TiKV.
 The generation of TSO in PD is purely memory operations and stores the TSO information in etcd on a regular base to ensure that TSO is still  monotonic increasing even after PD restarts.

 2. Compared with Percolator where the information such as Lock is stored by adding extra column to a specific row, TiKV uses a column family (CF) in RocksDB to handle all the information related to Lock.
-For massive data, there aren’t many row Locks for simultaneous transactions.
+For massive data, there aren't many row Locks for simultaneous transactions.
 So the Lock processing speed can be improved significantly by placing it in an extra and optimized CF.

 3. Another advantage about using an extra CF is that we can easily clean up the remaining Locks.
 If the Lock of a row is acquired by a transaction but is not cleaned up because of crashed threads or other reasons, and there are no more following-up transactions to visit this Lock, the Lock is left behind.
 We can easily discover and clean up these Locks by scanning the CF.

 The implementation of the distributed transaction depends on the TSO service and the client that encapsulates corresponding transactional algorithm which is implemented in TiDB.
 The monotonic increasing timestamp can set the time series for concurrent transactions and the external clients can act as a coordinator to resolve the conflicts and unexpected terminations of the transactions.

-Let’s see how a transaction is executed:
+Let's see how a transaction is executed:

 1. The transaction starts.
 When the transaction starts, the client must obtain the current timestamp (startTS) from TSO.
 Because TSO guarantees the monotonic increasing of the timestamp, startTS can be used to identify the time series of the transaction.

 2. The transaction is in progress.
 During a transaction, all the read operations must carry `startTS` while they send RPC requests to TiKV and TiKV uses MVCC to make sure to return the data that is written before `startTS`.
-For the write operations, TiKV uses optimistic concurrency control which means the actual data is cached on the clients rather than written to the servers assuming that the current transaction doesn’t affect other transactions.
+For the write operations, TiKV uses optimistic concurrency control which means the actual data is cached on the clients rather than written to the servers assuming that the current transaction doesn't affect other transactions.

 3. The transaction commits.
 TiKV uses a 2-phase commit algorithm.
 Its difference from the common 2-phase commit is that there is no independent transaction manager.
 The commit state of a transaction is identified by the commit state of the `PrimaryKey` which is selected from one of the to-be-committed keys.